-August 4 (Wednesday) One year anniversary of the Great American Outdoors Act
+August 4 (Wednesday) Anniversary of the Great American Outdoors Act

 November 11 (Thursday) Veterans Day